ishwarrimal/frontend-interview-preps/React/ReactInterview/readme.md

 - _`ComponentDidUnmount`_
   The return function placed inside a useEffect is considered equivalient to `componentDidUnmount`.
 That is whenever the component gets unmounted (removed) from the DOM, this method get's triggered.

+There is also an equivalent of `shouldComponentUpate` [readMore](https://github.com/ishwarrimal/frontend-interview-preps/tree/main/React/ReactInterview#purecomponents)

 ```javascript
 import React, { useState, useEffect } from "react";